portlandcodeschool/frontend-freelancer/week08/week08_plan.md

 ## Writing Sass
 **Concepts in this section**
 * Variables, nesting, and inheritence
 * .sass vs .scss
-* converting CSS to SASS
-* Compiling
-* Structuring your project
+* compiling with your code editor

 ##Interactive JavaScript/jQuery exercise